Waqar Hasan

-Waqar Hasan Mir (وقارحسن; 12 September 1932 – 10 February 2020) was a Pakistani cricketer who played in 21 Test matches from 1952 to 1959, and the last surviving member of Pakistan's inaugural Test squad.
+Waqar Hasan Mir (وقارحسن; 12 September 1932 – 10 February 2020) was a Pakistani cricketer who played in 21 Test matches from 1952 to 1959, and the last surviving member of Pakistan's inaugural Test team.
 He scored 1,071 runs in Test cricket, and played in 99 first-class matches.

 Cricket career

 Waqar Hasan attended Government College, Lahore, where he played for the cricket team.
 He toured England with the Pakistan Eaglets team of young cricketers in 1951.

 An "attractive stroke-making right-handed batsman, who was ideal in a crisis", he played in Pakistan's first 18 Tests, including its first five victories.
 In Pakistan's first Test series, against India in 1952–53, he was the highest scorer on either side, with 357 runs at an average of 44.62, playing several defiant innings when Pakistan were in trouble.
 He was less successful on the 1954 tour of England, with 103 runs at 14.71, but impressed with his fielding in the covers.

-He scored his only Test century against New Zealand in 1955–56 at Lahore, when he made 189 in 430 minutes, adding 309 for the seventh wicket with Imtiaz Ahmed after the score had been 111 for 6.
+He scored his only Test century against New Zealand in 1955–56 at Lahore, when he made 189 in 430 minutes, adding 309 for the seventh wicket with Imtiaz Ahmed to rescue Pakistan after they had slumped to 111 for 6.
 His 189 set a new record for Pakistan's highest Test score which lasted only until Ahmed (who made 209) overtook it the next day.
+Pakistan won the match by 4 wickets.
 Hasan played five more Tests without reaching 50.

 He played first-class cricket in Pakistan from 1949 to 1966, with a highest score of 201 not out for L. W. Cannon's XI against Hasan Mahmood's XI in 1953–54.
 He captained Karachi Blues to victory in the final of the 1963–64 Quaid-e-Azam Trophy and in his last first-class match he again captained them to victory in the 1964–65 competition.

 He served as a national selector several times from the 1960s to the 1980s.
 He was the chief selector when Pakistan beat India 3–0 at home in 1982–83.